-As a result of these efforts, Malaga Financial Corporation posted record earnings for the 5th consecutive year.
-This was the result of an increase in net interest income and an improvement in operations that together contributed to an earnings increase of \$1,267,000 or 7% from the prior year's record earnings.
+2022 presented a volatile operating environment as interest rates increased dramatically during the year.
+We are pleased to report record earnings for the full year and the 4th quarter in addition to maintaining excellent credit quality and expense control.
+Malaga Financial Corporation posted record earnings for the 7th consecutive year.
+This was the result of an increase in net interest income and continued expense control that together contributed to earnings increase of \$1,750,000 or 9% from the prior year's record earnings.

-Shareholders were rewarded with \$1.00 per share cash dividends during the year in addition to the 5th consecutive year-end 5% common stock dividend.
-Total cash dividends paid in 2021 increased by \$391,000 compared to the prior year, primarily as a result of the stock dividend issued at year-end 2020.
+Shareholders were rewarded with \$1.00 per share cash dividends during the year in addition to the 6th consecutive year-end 5% common stock dividend.
+Total cash dividends paid in 2022 increased by \$421,000 compared to the prior year, primarily as a result of the stock dividend issued at year-end 2021.